National Science Foundation

 Grant in 2013

-Charles River Analytics, Inc. specializes in developing intelligent systems tailored for government, defense, intelligence, and commercial sectors.
-The company provides a range of products, including cognitive systems, sensor processing, decision management tools, and autonomous robotic platforms designed for information management and command applications.
-Notable offerings include BNet, a network-building tool; VisionKit, which automates visual tasks through computer vision; and Verideo, a video annotation software.
-Their technologies incorporate various advanced methodologies such as data mining, expert systems, and neural networks.
-Additionally, Charles River Analytics offers outsourced software engineering services that focus on computer vision, intelligent agents, and multi-agent system development.
-Founded in 1983 and based in Cambridge, Massachusetts, the company primarily serves the U.S. federal government and the Department of Defense, aiming to transform data into actionable insights that facilitate critical assessment and decision-making.
+Charles River Analytics, Inc. is a company specializing in the development of intelligent systems for government, defense, intelligence, and commercial sectors.
+Established in 1983 and based in Cambridge, Massachusetts, the company focuses on delivering advanced solutions that transform data into actionable insights for critical assessment and decision-making.
+Its offerings include cognitive systems, sensor processing, networking, and decision management tools, as well as autonomous robotic platforms and multi-agent systems designed for information management and command applications.
+Notable products include BNet, a tool for embedding networks in software; VisionKit, a computer vision system for automating visual tasks; and Verideo, a software tool for video annotation.
+The company's technological foundations incorporate various algorithmic techniques such as data mining, expert systems, and neural networks.
+Additionally, Charles River Analytics provides outsourced software engineering services, including the development of computer vision software and intelligent agents, primarily serving the U.S. federal government and the Department of Defense.

 Autonomous Healthcare